 - Are there any unfortunate double meanings of this name?

-Business names do face several regulations and restrictions, which can vary greatly from state to state.
-However, all states require that your name not be deceptively similar to any other business or organization on record.
+For example, all states require that your name not be deceptively similar to any other business or organization on record.
 Registered trademarks are typically off limits as well.
-Some states also have explicit restrictions on the use of terms common to certain industries (typically covers financial businesses).
+Some states also have explicit restrictions on the use of terms common to certain industries (this typically covers financial businesses).

 For more information on naming restrictions in your state, or states in which you are considering forming your new business, please contact us today!